 - In a non-reactive bowl, please add COLD bone broth (sub water if needed).

 - Measure 2 cups of greens from bowl that was chilling all night in the refrigerator.

-- In a small pot, stirring gently, reheat some (1/2 cup) beef bone broth collard green reheat the admixture to combine with the cold gelatin.
-Heat until boil, chuck the water chestnust in the morass, bring to boil, simmer two minutes.
+- In a small pot, stirring gently, reheat some (1/2 cup) beef bone broth collard green, reheat the admixture to combine with the cold gelatin.
+Heat until boil, chuck the water chestnut in the morass, bring to boil, simmer two minutes.

 - In the other bowl, mix gelatin and 1 cup bone broth together.
-Dump collard mess back into bowl and stir and turn that ragout like it was a slow roast duck over a campfire cooked in a split coffee can, quick and often.
+Dump collard mess back into bowl and stir and turn that ragout like it was a slow roast duck over a campfire cooked in a split coffee can.
 Doing great.